 For Antigua and Barbuda it was a little harder to find relevant information about the network strength on the island for Flow and Digicel.
 As you can see in the picture above Flow is claiming to have the most reliable 4G network in Antigua, but I asked the locals to find out more.

 According to locals Digicel has the best 4G network in Antigua, but it doesn’t differ much from Flow apparently.
 Based on my own experience I can tell you that Flow has a good 4G network too.
 I bought a FLOW sim card in Antigua and it worked perfectly fine.
 Most tourist spots in Antigua I visited I had a good 4G connection.

 Where to buy a sim card in Antigua

 Buying a sim card in St. John’s

 The best place to buy an Antigua sim card is in St. John’s.
-In the city center of Antigua's capital you will find a Digicel and a Flow shop only about 100 meters away from each other.
+In the city center of Antigua's capital you will find a Digicel and a Flow shop only about 1 block away from each other.
 Both shops are located in Market Street and easy to locate.